New Official Portrait of Queen Elizabeth Unveiled

 The painting, which is the only official portrait of Her Majesty in her Diamond Jubilee year, was unveiled on Friday by the Australian Governor-General Quentin Bryce.
 It depicts the Monarch in full regalia, including robes and her coronation jewellery, amid the grand architecture of Westminster Abbey.
 Entitled The Coronation Theatre, Westminster Abbey: A Portrait of Her Majesty Queen Elizabeth II, it is part of a new display marking the Diamond Jubilee.

 Mr Heimans gave explained what he tried to achieve through the portrait: “Through the narrative of the portrait I wanted to produce a work of particular significance for the Diamond Jubilee.
 By representing the Queen as she reflects on this incredible milestone in her life, I wanted to explore the dynamic between her public role and the personal, emotional dimension. ”

 “I hope there is a degree of humanity uncommon in traditional Royal portraits.
 I wanted her expression to be open to interpretation so that people could imagine what she was thinking at that moment, but I think there is a sense of tenderness and soulfulness, as well as nostalgia and contemplation.
 But there is also a suggestion of her inner strength.
 She has an extraordinary aura and a real energy and presence.”
 He added that he was inspired by Westminster Abbey itself: “The setting of Westminster Abbey is the most aesthetically spectacular an artist could ever choose.
 That inspired me.”Filed under British Royals

-Tagged Australia, Elizabeth II, Elizabeth II's Diamond Jubilee, Portraits.
+Tagged Australia, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Portraits.